sth/sqxx/README.md

 - Only minimal overhead over calling the C API functions directly
 - No pollution of the global namespace with sqlite symbols.
-- Access to raw sqlite handles to use C API functions directly, if desired.
-- Register C++ functions/lambdas/... as SQL functions
+- Register C++ functions/lambdas/... as SQL functions or SQL aggregates
 - Register C++ functions/lambdas/... as sqlite3 callbacks/hooks
 - Exception safe C/C++ boundary for callbacks/...
+- Access to raw sqlite handles to use C API functions directly, if desired.
+(In case some functionality you want to use is missing in this C++ wrapper)

 ### Missing features